 Strong obstacle avoidance makes each run more predictable.
 The robot finishes its task without getting stuck, stopping early, or needing you to rescue it halfway.
 That makes cleaning more hands-free and more trustworthy.

-How to Choose the Right Obstacle Avoidance Sensors for Your Home
+Choosing the Best Robot Vacuum Obstacle Avoidance for Your Home (2025 Guide)

 Not every home needs the same level of obstacle avoidance.
 The best sensor setup for you depends on five main factors: the layout of your home, whether you have pets or children, how much independence you expect from the robot, what your budget allows, and even the types of floors and surfaces in your space.
 Each of these can influence which sensors will work best.